davidson16807/tectonics.cpp/doc/CODE_STYLE.md

 | constants           | determined by rules above⁶  |

 # NOTES:

+⁰ Developers will more easily recognize common dependencies like `buffer`, so nesting them deep like `dymaxion/buffer` is more likely to jog their memory, whereas finding a less common dependency nested in a common one like `buffer/dymaxion` will appear disordered and out-of-place.

 ¹ `*er`/`*tor` will be mistaken as focusing on an object-oriented approach, which is not what we're going for.
   The important thing to remind is not that the class ought to be something with agency that does things,